Skip to main content

 Let’s run some realistic numbers for a typical home services business.

-Scenario: HVAC company, average job value $450, 25% close rate on new leads
+Hypothetical scenario: HVAC company, average job value $450, 25% close rate on new leads

 • Incoming calls per day: 15